MTayyebKhan/T1A3_Terminal_App/README.md

 ./shell.sh
 ```

-If it does not work give shell.sh executing priviledges
+5. If it does not work give shell.sh executing privileges

 ```
 chmod +x shell.sh